Laerdal/Laerdal.McuMgr/README.md

 #### 4) Make sure you have installed Android SDKs starting from 31 up.
 You will need to install them using the Visual Studio installer.
 If you use Rider you will need to install them a second time using the Rider Android SDK manager too!

-#### 5) (optional) If you want to develop locally without pulling nugets from Azure make sure you add to your nuget sources the local filesystem-path to the folder 'Artifacts'
+#### 5) (optional) If you want to develop locally without pulling nugets from the feed make sure you add to your nuget sources the local filesystem-path to the folder 'Artifacts'

 Same goes for the testbed-ui app.
 If you want to build it locally you'll have to add to nuget sources the local file-system path 'Artifacts'.